Awards to the U.S.

 Fulbright Taiwan would like to encourage more American institutions to take advantage of Taiwan scholars in the SIR program, and simultaneously help more Taiwan scholars go to the U.S.

 You may have specific contacts in the U.S. You may have specific places you would like to be a SIR.
-Unfortunately, these schools have to request CIES for a Taiwan scholar.
-Work with Fulbright Taiwan to contact American institutions to encourage them to request a scholar!
+Unfortunately, these schools have to request IIE for a Taiwan scholar.
+Work with Fulbright Taiwan to contact American institutions or U.S. scholars to encourage them to request a scholar from Taiwan!

 The program is open to all accredited U.S. institutions of higher education.
 Non-U.S. institutions are ineligible.
 The institution must be in compliance with Title VI of the Civil Rights Act of 1964 requiring nondiscrimination in federally assisted programs.